keirans/keirans.github.io/posts/Branch_Based_Builds_in_AWS/index.md

 # Enhancing the development flow
 So, How can we enhance the development flow to implement this based on the above example ?

-This is where the the concept of "Branch base builds" comes into play, in this model, we continue to store all of our code in git, however we configure our CICD tool, in this case Jenkins to take a set of actions whenver a new branch is created and pushed to the repository to provision that unique set of defiined resources in that particular branch.
+This is where the the concept of "Branch based builds" comes into play, in this model, we continue to store all of our code in git, however we configure our CICD tool, in this case Jenkins to take a set of actions whenver a new branch is created and pushed to the repository to provision a unique set of defined resources based on the code in that particular branch.

 To make things even better, when the branch is deleted, you can also look to implement the destruction of the provisioned resources associated with that branch that are no longer required.